hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/onboard.md

 ## Summary

 In the previous section, we discussed the process of obtaining a DID.
 Typically, the requesting party is an application aiming to extend its feature set with SSI capabilities, and the receiving party is a user with their own SSI wallet.
-The Onboard service serves as an auxiliary service which helps to facilitate the process of obtaining a DID by providing necessary abstractions and state management.
-We also provided a code example of how to use the Onboard API from both sides of the process.
+The Onboard service that helps to facilitate obtaining a DID by providing necessary abstractions and state management.
+We also provided a code example of using the Onboard API from both sides of the process.